A hashtag filter: TikTok's new idea to help parents - Breaking Latest News

 The main novelty concerns the Family Connection, the function that allows you to associate an adult’s TikTok account with that of a minor for which he is responsible and which now offers the possibility of filtering the videos and hashtags that you want to exclude from the For You section of the minor you are connected to.

 From TikTok they explained that to better develop this function “we relied on the esperti del Family Online Safety Institute”, in order to “ensure a balance between what parents and guardians consider to be the best online experience and the preferences of the children themselves”.
-From what we understand, everything should work as does the command that allows any user of the ByteDance platform to filter for himself the contents he does not like in For You and Followed-ups.
+From what we understand, everything should work as does the command that allows any user of the ByteDance platform to filter for himself the content he doesn’t like from the For You and the Sequels: he makes himself one keyword search and gradually add them to a list of blocked content (image below).

 Obviously, it takes some effort on the part of adults to find and select unwanted hashtags and videos (therefore having some familiarity with social media trends): as we have often reiterated on Italian Tech, technology can do a lotbut is impotent if the families are absent.